 Art & Social Change

 As an art piece, AWE is influenced by John Cage’s understanding the present moment is the miracle and attention is key.
 For AWE, the piece is the experience of the participants.
-AWE fits into participatory and durational categories, and offers the benefit of being available anytime, anywhere.
+AWE fits into land art, participatory and durational disciplines, and offers the benefit of being available anytime, anywhere.
 AWE is also inspired by social change movements such as Richard Louv's New Nature Movement.